DravenCat/empoweruAfrica/doc/sprint0/README.md

 # Installation
-_<Work in progress, link will be available once released>_
+prerequisites:
+    - Node.js ^12.12.0

-Clone the repository to your desktop.
+Clone the repository to your machine.

+cd into `EmpowerUAfrica` directory, run
+`npm install`
+and
+`npm run client-install`
+to install required packages.

+To run the webapp, use
+`npm run dev`

 # Contribution